{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 The Arduino Uno exposes a number of GPIOs that can serve as binary inputs and outputs, analogue inputs, and many of them provide advanced, hardware-accelerated functions, such as UART, SPI, I2C, PWM, and ADC.
 In fact, not all of the pins on the development board are such "general-purpose": some of them provide specific features, while others do not: there is no internal multiplexer, so functions such as UART, I2C, SPI, PWM and ADC are bound to particular GPIOs and cannot be changed.

-On the programming level, GPIO ports are grouped into 3 "ports" (figure {{ref>arduinoports}}), and it is how you can access them:
+On the hardware level, GPIO pins are grouped into 3 "ports" (figure {{ref>arduinoports}}), and it is how you can access them:

 * PortB, with GPIOs from D8 to D13,